alexirpan/alexirpan.github.io/_posts/2015-08-20-simulating-a-biased-coin-with-a-fair-one.markdown

 current scheme.

 The current scheme simulates $$p=1/4$$ by flipping two coins all the time.
-Recall that the scheme reports success only on HH, So, if the first flip lands tails, we can halt immediately, since TH and TT both fail.
+Recall that the scheme reports success only on HH.
+So, if the first flip lands tails, we can halt immediately, since TH and TT both fail.
 The revised scheme becomes
 1. Flip a coin.
 If tails, report failure.